capillariesio/capillaries/README.md

 #### Container-based deployments

 Capillaries binaries are intended to be container-friendly.
-Check out the `docker-compose.yml` and [Kubernetes deployment POC](./deploy/k8s/README.md), these test projects may be a good starting point for creating your full-scale container-based deployment.
+Check out the `docker-compose.yml`, it may be a good starting point for creating your full-scale container-based deployment.

 #### VM-based deployment

-See [Terraform script](./deploy/tf/cassandra_cluster/README.md) that creates Capillaries deployment in AWS.
+See [Terraform script](./deploy/README.md) that creates Capillaries deployment in AWS.

 ## Capillaries in depth